-Women in Engineering Engagement Community (WiE): a residential community open to first-year engineering students.
-The WiE provides valuable support while promoting achievement, academic engagement, and independence.
+Women in Engineering Living Learning Community (WiE LLC): a residential community open to first-year college of engineering students.
+WiE provides valuable support while promoting achievement, academic engagement, and independence.

 Office of Student Success: checklists, and tools to guide UMassD students on their paths to academic success.

 Dean's List: celebrating the academic achievements of our students.

 Accelerated BS/MS programs: outstanding students are invited to enroll in the college's accelerated programs, enabling you to complete both degrees within 5 years.

 Capstone program: most senior engineering students work in small teams on real-world, industry-specific challenges that demand analysis, proposals, prototypes, and solutions.

 Internships & co-op: these programs place students on the road to a rewarding future as they learn, earn money, and gain hands-on experience.